 They are fast growing trees and can quickly help to absorb CO2 emissions.
 If you sponsor a blue spruce tree it will planted and named to whoever you dedicate it to.

-After your purchase we will send you the precise location of your tree and a certificate for you via email.
+Your tree will be planted on our nature reserve in Devon and after your purchase we will send you the precise location of your tree and a certificate for you via email.

 Please note that we send everything via email to avoid adding to the carbon footprint of regular post and polluting the atmosphere.